 Let The Force Be Your Guide

 “Force” referring to your individual managers.
 Talk to the people who are running the program on a daily basis.
 It’s one thing to sit around a table, look at figures, and plan all day long, but if you haven’t received input from the men and women whose efforts are making the budget, then your new budget will be sorely misinformed.

 Not only will these rock star team members help inform you of what strategies and tactics didn’t work, they will likely have ideas for improvement next year.
 Additionally, making sure they feel heard, and taking any feedback they provide in earnest, will help foster a more friendly and team oriented atmosphere, which will always improve sales.

 The “economy” is the popular subject to address, but aside from how good, bad, or who-really-knows-these-days the economy is doing, there are many other worldly elements to consider.
 Politics – is your hotel in or near an area that will attract political events?
 2016 is a campaign year as we all know, and if you’re a coal in the fire then you can expect your bookings to heat up during certain events.

-Scan the environment around to determine if there’s any reason whatsoever, that one week, a month, or an entire season will be much busier than it was last year.
+Scan the environment around to determine if there’s any reason whatsoever, that one week, a month, or an entire season will be much busier than it was last year based on your budget data.
 On the flip side, also consider if any special events occurred this year, that won’t be happening next year, and take notes accordingly.

 Scan yourself.
 Is there a leak in the outdoor pool that needs to be addressed next year?
 Is your wedding decor no longer appealing to brides to be, and therefore must be replaced?
 Is the restaurant due for a much needed facelift?
 Just as you scan the outside environment to help guide your plan, you must also address what non routine budgetary items are needed over the course of the next year.